 - The university has disclosed its University Endowment Pool (UEP) investment holdings as of March 31, 2022, 2023 and 2024.
 Going forward this list will be disclosed every year.

-- The Board of Governors has started work on a review of the Board’s investment policies and practices, including opportunities for community consultation.
-Learn more about the policy and review >>
+- The Board of Governors is undertaking a review of the Board’s investment policies and practices.
+Learn more about the policy, review and community consultation »

 Policies + Procedures